Skibidiboi2000/TrollStore-DarkSword/README.md

 Unsigned IPA installer for iOS 17.0 – 26.0.1, powered by the DarkSword kernel exploit.
 Works on iPhone 7–16 and select iPads.

-> **Note:** This project has **not been tested on a real device** — the development device (iPad 9th gen) only has 3 GB of RAM, which is insufficient for DarkSword's heap spray requirements.
+> **Note:** This project has **not been tested on a real device** — My device (iPad 9th gen) only has 3 GB of RAM, which is insufficient for DarkSword's heap spray requirements.
 Testing on a device with ≥6 GB RAM is still needed.

 ## Quick Start